Currents Topic Page

 I get so pissed off and frustrated when people want to blame their actions on others.

-While I was growing up, (some might say I never grew up) in the forties and fifties,1900, I seem to remember adults stressing, over and over again, that you need to take responsibility for your actions.
-Along came the sixties and seventies when psychiatry and sociology espouse that you are the way you are because the people you grew up with and your environment made you that way.
-It didn't matter that thousands of people in similar situation grew up differently; most of which became relatively normal.
+While I was growing up, (some might say I never grew up) in the 1940s and 1950s, I seem to remember adults stressing, over and over again, that you need to take responsibility for your actions.
+Along came the 1960s and 1970s when psychiatry and sociology espoused that you are the way you are because the people you grew up with and your environment made you that way.
+It didn't matter that thousands of people in similar situations grew up differently; most of which became relatively normal.

-If I were to answer her, I would say, "Sure it helps when you are supported or you can partner with someone when you strive to accomplish a goal.
+If I were to respond to the article writer, I would say, "Sure it helps when you are supported or you can partner with someone when you strive to accomplish a goal.
 However, in the end you must take responsibility and, if necessary, do it on your own.
 The only person you can really blame for your failure is yourself.

 Wow. it's been a long time.
 September 3, 2008 -- The major headline in today's paper read, "Feds Fine Pfizer $2.3 billion."
 Is that supposed to make us happy.
 Just who are they punishing.
 For certain it's not the high rollers of the company or the stockholders.
 It's you and me.
 It's the customer that will pay the bill.
 I regret that this little outburst is like a grain of sand that no one will see.
 I do vote against all incumbents, unless the challenger appears to be a bigger crook or moron.